-The personal income tax is the state's largest source of tax revenue, accounting for 36 percent or \$1.67 billion in FY 2014.
+The personal income tax is the state's largest source of tax revenue, accounting for 40 percent or \$1.81 billion in FY 2017.
 West Virginia's personal income tax was established in 1961 and applies to most types of money income, including wages and salaries, interest, rental income, capital gains, and some business and pension income.
-Of the last 15 years, the state has relied more heavily on personal income taxes to fund General Revenue Fund expenditures, growing from 37 percent in 2000 to about 41 percent in 2014.
-By 2020, personal income taxes are expected to make up 44 percent of General Revenue Fund collections.
+Of the last 15 years, the state has relied more heavily on personal income taxes to fund General Revenue Fund expenditures, growing from 37 percent in FY 2000 to about 44 percent in 2017.
+By FY 2023, personal income taxes are expected to make up 46 percent of General Revenue Fund collections.

 West Virginia is one of 43 states that has a personal income tax and, like 29 other states, it links it to the federal definition of adjusted gross income (AGI).
 Similar to most states, West Virginia also has a number of deductions, exemptions, and credits that lower the income subject to the tax.
-According to the WV State Tax Department, the state lost an estimated \$242 million in revenue from these expenditures in 2014.
+According to the WV State Tax Department, the state lost an estimated \$326 million in revenue from these expenditures in 2017.

-West Virginia has a graduated, marginal income tax rate that begins as three percent and ends at 6.5 percent.
+West Virginia has a graduated, marginal income tax rate that begins at three percent and ends at 6.5 percent.
 This means as income increases so does the rate at which it is taxed.
-Your effective rate is the average rate of taxation for all of your taxable income (Table 1).
+The effective rate is the average rate of taxation for all taxable income.

+TABLE 1

-TABLE 1 West Virginia Personal Income Tax Schedule
+West Virginia Personal Income Tax Schedule